 - foods containing lactose

-- insoluble fibers, which raw green vegetables, grains, and most fruits contain
+- insoluble fibers, which are in raw green vegetables, grains, and most fruits

-If UC symptoms seem to get worse after eating certain foods, consider keeping a food diary and recording symptoms every day to check for a pattern.
+If UC symptoms seem to worsen after eating certain foods, a person can keep a food diary and record symptoms every day to check for a pattern.

-If a person suspects that a type of food is making their UC symptoms worse, they can also try eliminating it from their diet and seeing if symptoms improve.
+If someone suspects a type of food is worsening their UC symptoms, they can also try eliminating it from their diet and check whether symptoms improve.